During cardioversion, a machine is used to deliver low-energy shocks to the chest while the heart rhythm is monitored.

 After the procedure

-Electric cardioversion is done on an outpatient basis, meaning you can go home the same day your procedure is done.
-You'll spend an hour or so in a recovery room being closely monitored for complications.
+You'll spend an hour or so in a recovery room being closely monitored for potential complications.

-You'll need someone to drive you home, and your ability to make decisions may be affected for several hours after your procedure.
+If electric cardioversion was a scheduled procedure, you can usually go home the same day.
+You'll need someone to drive you home.
+After cardioversion, your ability to make decisions may be affected for several hours.

 For most people, cardioversion can quickly restore a regular heartbeat.
-It's possible you'll need additional procedures to keep a normal heart rhythm.
+Some people need additional procedures to keep a regular heart rhythm.

 - Limit or avoid alcohol